telerik/maui-docs/controls/dataform/layouts/custom.md

 </Grid>
 ```

-The Model used for the DataForm editors
+Define the  `ViewModel` for the DataForm `BindingContext`:

 <snippet id='dataform-editors-model'/>

+where the `local` points to the namespace where the `EditorsViewModel` is defined.

 ## See Also